Manchester Orchestra: The Stuffing

-The band hosts, curates, and performs at an annual festival in Atlanta, GA called "The Stuffing".
+The band hosts, curates, and performs at an annual festival in Atlanta called "The Stuffing".
 The festival began in 2010 and takes place every year around Thanksgiving.
 In addition to Manchester Orchestra, past performers include Cage the Elephant, Kevin Devine, O'Brother, The Front Bottoms, All Get Out, Grouplove, Dustin Kensrue and more.
 2016 was the 7th year of The Stuffing and featured Manchester Orchestra performing their album I'm Like a Virgin Losing a Child in its entirety to celebrate the album's 10-year anniversary.